 Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

-But why not every business is living this fantasy?
+But why isn’t every business living this fantasy?
 Sometimes customers are like babies, they lose interest or get lost in the process.

-There are steps for you to take to influence your potential consumers and direct them toward your conversion goal.
+There are steps for you to influence your potential consumers and direct them toward your conversion goal.

 - What is a marketing funnel?